 The accommodation is very rustic.
 Most of the units have air conditioning, but on a really hot night, the AC is more of a suggestions than a reality!
 So, yes, it’s rustic… the way they look after you and take care of you is like staying at a Ritz Carlton.
 5 Star service all the way.

-Late November to mid April is the country’s dry season.
+Late November to mid April is the Belize’s dry season.
 Don’t go later than July.
 I went the first week of August and I had some rain showers every day.
 Here’s an annual look at Belize’s temperatures, rainfall, and sunshine.

 When you choose the all inclusive package you have your own personal guide for your entire stay.
 I considered myself lucky to have Eduarda Ruano as my guide as he is one of the best birders in the entire country.
 His knowledge and expertise made it so much more fun and exciting.
 He was with me on every activity and every adventure.
 He showed me his home, got a coconut out of his tree out of the yard for me, and I met his new wife.
 All the guides are so welcoming, knowledgeable, and so much fun. 🙂 Make sure to request Eduardo if you stay here!
 You will not be disappointed!